Y7K/cli/readme.md

 y7k install
 ```

-This will launch the installation process.
+Launches the installation process.
 You will be prompted for a name and to configure the project stack.
 You can specify the directory with the second argument and a platform with the `--platform` option:

 ```